ministryofjustice/nvvs-devops/architecture-decision-record/001-use-bind-for-device-domain-naming-system.md

 ## Context

-Staff devices while connected to our network will require DNS or Domain Naming Services.
-This service will be responsible for resolving both internal and external DNS queries for staff devices connected at a site or remotely.
-Any requests not dealt with by the MoJ DNS service are required to be forwarded to the National Cyber Security Centre (NCSC) Protective DNS [PDNS](https://www.ncsc.gov.uk/information/pdns) service for resolution.
+Staff devices e.g. laptops and desktops connected to our network will need [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) or Domain Naming Services to lookup internal and external resources e.g. www.google.com.
+DNS requests not resolved internally will be forwarded to the National Cyber Security Centre (NCSC) Protective DNS [PDNS](https://www.ncsc.gov.uk/information/pdns) where requests to sites known to be hosting malware, ransomware and spyware will be blocked.

 There is a requirement that this service is able to automatically scale (both up and down) to cope with varying load levels during the course of the day.

 There is a limitation around using the fully managed AWS Route53 DNS service as it does not support DNS forwarding.

 **Dec 2021 Update** Route53 can now forward DNS requests e.g. [PDNS](https://www.ncsc.gov.uk/information/pdns)